Our signature wildlife holiday

 Day 4: Birding on Cape Clear Island

 After breakfast we’ll take an exciting 45 minute ferry ride through Roaringwater Bay, past Sherkin Island and Carberry’s Hundred Isles and out into the Atlantic to the birding Mecca that is Cape Clear Island.
-The ferry is a great wildlife watching platform and we’ll be out on deck for the duration searching for new species.
+The ferry is a great wildlife watching platform and we’ll be out on deck for the duration searching for sightings.

 Cape Clear is home to the Republic of Ireland’s only official bird observatory, and is famous in birding circles for attracting rare migrants in spring and autumn.
 It also offers some of Europe’s best opportunities to see seabirds, whales and dolphins from shore.